DylanMcD8/WatchBandColors/README.md

 Please be sure to include proper credit in your project if you use this.
 This package is available under the MIT License.

-If you notice any issues or missing colors, please [contact me](mailto:dylan@dylanmcd.com)!
+If you notice any issues or missing colors, please [open a new issue](https://github.com/DylanMcD8/WatchBandColors/issues/new).